fsziegler/GTD-Kanban/README.md

 A key UI feature will be the ability to hide and show information in order to focus on specific issues.
 The UI will display the GTD section in a tree where every branch can be expanded or contracted.
 The user will be able to filter the tree for tags and/or attributes and view a resulting tree containing only items with those tags and attributes.
 A tag is text that a user has associated with an object, and an attribute is a system property, such as **Calendar** items.

 The base code is being written in C++.
 The UI is being developed using the cross-platform Qt development tools.
 Future development may leverage [node.js](https://nodejs.org/en/about/) as an interface between the C++ and a web UI front-end on a server, [export the APIs to Python](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/index.html), or [integrate the code into Java](http://www.javaworld.com/article/2077513/learn-java/java-tip-17--integrating-java-with-c--.html).
 The C++ code will make extensive use of [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) and the [Boost libraries](https://en.wikipedia.org/wiki/Boost_(C%2B%2B_libraries)).
 All code will be written in a cross-platform style, with the possible exception of the UI code.
 The intent is to host this on Linux, Windows, iOS, and Android.

+You can get a sense of the progress of this project by viewing the [code check-ins](https://github.com/fsziegler/GTD-Kanban/commits/master), which normally have a description.